Writing a Philosophy Paper

 This is part of his “Guidelines on Writing a Philosophy Paper”:

-Another document worth taking a look at is James Lenman's "How to Write a Crap Philosophy Paper".
-(Note: You do NOT want to write a crap philosophy paper, so the point of this document is to list things you shouldn't do!)
+“How to Write a Crap Philosophy Paper” by James Lenman.
+(Note: You do NOT want to write a crap philosophy paper, so the point of this document is to list things you shouldn’t do!)

 II.
 How You’ll Be Graded

-2. Strength of your arguments: is your reasoning logically strong or weak?
-In other words, do your arguments work?
+2. Clarity and strength of your arguments (20%).
+Is the thesis of your paper (the conclusion that you defend) clearly stated?
+Are your premises clearly stated?
+Do your premises support your conclusion?
 Are the premises on which you rely true, or at least plausible?
+Do you provide secondary arguments in support of your more controversial premises?
 Do you anticipate and respond to potential objections to your view?

-3. Originality: does your essay contain your own original thinking (e.g., an argument of your own, or a unique way of interpreting or extrapolating from something another philosopher has written)?
+3. Originality (20%).
+Does your essay contain your own original thinking, e.g., an argument of your own, or a unique way of interpreting or extrapolating from something another philosopher has written?
+Do you provide original examples to illustrate the points that you are making?

-6. Grammar, punctuation and spelling: I expect your essay to be free from any grammar, punctuation or spelling errors.
+5. Grammar, punctuation and spelling (20%) I expect your essay to be free from any grammar, punctuation or spelling errors.
 Errors that render your meaning unclear, and thus make it difficult for a reader to understand what you mean, will especially count against you.

 III.
 Technical Details